rayhannabi/RNAlertController/README.md

 ## License

 This project is available under **MIT** License.
-See the LICENSE file for more info
+See the LICENSE file for more info.